igorsfreitas/devbook-api/README.md

 - Add migrations in the project
 - Add dockerfile for development and production envoirments
 - Add hot reload in the project
+- Improve Postman collection with envs and scripts to provide variables